funnelfiasco/coffee_match/README.md

 | ------ | -----------
 | -h, --help | show this help message and exit
 |  -f FILE, --file=FILE | The roster file to use
+| --remainder={skip,accept,merge} | How to deal with remainders (see below)
 | -s SIZE, --size=SIZE | The size of group to create

+### Remainders

+Sometimes your team doesn't divide evenly by your group size.
+In this case, you have three options:

+* **"skip" (default)**: The remaining people don't get included in a match this time
+* **"accept"**: The last group will be smaller, and that's okay. (*Note: if the final group is of size 1, we don't currently do anything about that.
+It's a risk you take*)
+* **"merge"**: Make the last group bigger by adding all of the remaining people to it.

 ## Requirements